-Despite what a certain NBA superstar stated, if the NBA commissioned a basketball Mount Rushmore, it is hard to believe that Bill Russell would not be included.
+If the NBA commissioned a basketball Mount Rushmore, Bill Russell would certainly have a spot.
 The former great was a pioneer in many ways and is a collecting favorite.
 Because of this, Bill Russell cards and autographs remain in high demand.

 Based on his career highlights, Bill Russell is in a league of his own.
 During his storied career with the Boston Celtics, Russell won 11 NBA Championships, five MVP awards, and was named to 12 All-Star games.
 He also won two NCAA titles in college with the University of San Francisco.

 While the majority of Bill Russell cards and autographs were downright reasonable for a long time, it seems the hobby has finally come around and the prices have picked up.

 The following list takes a look at some of the best Bill Russell cards currently available for collectors.